Unified $g$-mode and $r$-mode Analysis of Accreting White Dwarf Stars: White Dwarf Thermal Structure

 Additionally, a small mass fraction of $^3$He ($\approx 3\times 10^{-3}$) is included in the accreted material, compared to the $\sim 10^{-3}$ expected for realistic donors, leading to more pre-ignition heating due to nuclear burning.
 Due to the numerical difficulty of \texttt{MESA} during the mass-loss phase with the overshooting (convective dredge-up) and diffusion, we halt the evolution at two-thirds of the time ($\sim 3.91$ million years) that it takes to reach the first hydrogen flash.
 This corresponds to the hydrogen luminosity $\log(L/L_\odot)=-3.06$.
 This numerical difficulty with overshoot means that we are unable to evolve the model through multiple nova outbursts.
 This effectively leaves us with a choice between two models for the WD structure: (1) models that have been evolved through multiple nova outbursts, but without diffusion giving an unrealistically sharp interface between envelope and core like those in \cite{Kumar_Townsley_2023}, or (2) models that have a realistic boundary due to having element diffusion included, but have not undergone multiple nova outbursts.
 We choose to present (2) here, as we believe it is more important to have a realistic core envelope interface at this point in the development of seismological theory for these objects.
 The mode frequencies are expected to be sensitive to the structure of this core-envelope boundary.
 Improvements to the evolutionary model can be revisited in future work.
-The WD's physical parameters are Radius = 0.0104~$R_\odot$, $T_\mathrm{{eff}}$ = 12,760 K, initial $\mathrm{Y} = 0.237$, and $\mathrm{Z} = 0.02$.
+The WD's final radius and $T_{\rm eff}$ at the end of long-term accretion are 0.0104~$R_\odot$ and 12360~K, respectively.
 The surface gravity of the WD $\log g \approx 8.29$.